spider-rs/chrome-server/README.md

 A side loaded application is required to run chrome on a load balancer, one of the main purposes of the control panel.

-## Todo
+The default port is `9222` for chrome.

-1. Control chrome instances via http to spin up and down.
+## Building without Docker

-2. opt to build chrome direct without docker.
+In order to build without docker set the `BUILD_CHROME` env var to true.